mantidproject/documents/Design/histogram_type.md

   - The array `E` of error values is used for both the variance and the standard deviation.
 The state is again carried as a flag in the brain of a developer.
 We even have functions such as `rebin` that return an array of `E` values that may mean either variance or standard deviation depending on a flag to the function!
 - Code duplication:
   - Operations like adding histograms are frequent.
 Re-implementing the same thing 10 times is error prone.
+  - Propagation of errors.
   - Conversions between variance and standard deviation.
 - Unit testing:
   - Many units tests of algorithms do not fully test the range of errors that can happen when, e.g., adding two spectra.
 Doing so would be very hard in the current de-centralized implementation,
   - Many algorithms need to modify the errors.
-Some are unit tested, others are not.
+In some algorithms the unit tests cover the errors, in others they do not.

 ## Design goals